makyo/makyo.ink/content/publications/eigengrau/index.md

 * Foreword by Lorxus
 * Poems from *Missives*
-    * Though the flow're may bloom ere long
+    * Though the flow'r may bloom ere long
     * Delay, then, the morn
     * Thy gift
     * You find me at a disadvantage